 In 2023, OPM stated that FEHBP carriers must have adequate coverage of FDA-approved AOMs as part of its response to President Biden's Executive Order on advancing racial equity.

-Department of Veterans Affairs (VA)
+U.S. Department of Veterans Affairs Department of Veterans Affairs (VA)

 The agency cites the myriad of health benefits associated with weight loss medications in individuals who are obese or overweight, and supports their long-term use.